 Start and finish times

-The CBD building will be open from 8am to 3.15pm each day.
+The CBD building will be open from 8am to 3.15pm each day with supervision provided from 8.30am to 3.15pm.

 - Y1-6 classes run from 9am-3pm

-With no supervision before 8am and the building locked, it is extremely important to ensure that your child does not arrive at school before 8am.
+With no supervision before 8.30am and the building locked until 8.00am, it is extremely important to ensure that your child does not arrive at school before 8am or come to school before 8.30am without supervision.
 We do not believe that this is a safe option for any of our students.

-With around 670 students expected to arrive at school each day, we want to staggered the arrival of our students as much as possible.
+With around 670 students expected to arrive at school each day, we want to stagger the arrival of our students as much as possible.
 We therefore encourage,

-- Y1-6 families are encouraged to arrive at school between 8.00am and 9am each day.
+- Y1-6 families are encouraged to arrive at school between 8.30am and before 9am each day.
 Please note that we expect the busiest drop off time to be 8.50am.
 If you can arrive earlier than this, we would appreciate it.

-The school day finishes at 3pm for all students each day.
+The school day finishes at 3pm for all students each day except Wednesdays when Y7-13 students finish at 2pm.
 Students are encouraged to leave quickly and not return to the building.
 While some 600+ students leaving all at once sounds busy (it is…) everyone manages themselves very well as long as they use their awareness!

 Y1-6 students will not be allowed to leave the building without being collected by a parent/ caregiver.